 Negative side effects of summer can include sunburns, dehydration, and a lack of energy.
 Small children and older people are especially susceptible to these downsides of the heat.

-For sunburns, Oriental medicine suggests a mixture of tea tree oil (one part) with either olive oil or coconut oil (ten parts) to relieve painful skin.
+For sunburns, Traditional Chinese Medicine suggests a mixture of tea tree oil (one part) with either olive oil or coconut oil (ten parts) to relieve painful skin.

 Seasonal Acupuncture is important